 An Overnight Train to Chiang Mai

 After a few days back in Bangkok, we set off to Chiang Mai in Northern Thailand.
-Our sleeper train was supposed to take fourteen hours, but took over seventeen.
+Our sleeper train was supposed to take fourteen hours, but in fact, took over seventeen.
 Trains aren’t exactly punctual in Thailand!
 Luckily, it was pretty comfortable – the seats converted into beds and the night passed fairly quickly.

 We spent our days in Chiang Mai temple-hopping and chilling out in a few of the many cafes in the old city.
-We also took a trip up to the mountain top Wat Doi Suthep.
-Crowded with worshippers and tourists, we preferred the quieter and older Wat Lok Molee and Wat Phra Singh back in the Chiang Mai.
+We also took a trip up to the mountain top temple of Wat Doi Suthep.
+Crowded with worshippers and tourists, we preferred the quieter and older Wat Lok Molee and Wat Phra Singh back in Chiang Mai.

 Chiang Mai Night Market

 We also checked out the night market – stalls galore selling everything from hill tribe handicrafts to Buddha lampshades.
 The disadvantage of travelling with a small pack?
 No room for new purchases!
 Having said that, Ku did treat herself to a red Ganesh t-shirt.

 We nearly missed our bus to Sukhothai as the details had been incorrectly written on our tickets!
 There were two terminals and our ticket stated ‘Terminal 1’, when it should have read ‘Terminal 2’!
 Consequently, a last-minute dash and a thankfully, slightly late departure, saved the day.
 We happily arrived in Sukhothai about five hours later.

 We stayed at Pai Sukhothai Resort.
 (Highly recommended).
 For the equivalent of about £15.00 per night, we had a rather nice bungalow with porch looking out over a tiny garden – a lovely spot to have a beer and play cards.